 - Reactivity: Does the cooking surface react with food?
 Is it harmful if ingested?

 - Durability: How well does the cookware stand up to use?

 - Ease of care: Is it easy to take care of?
 Is it easy to clean?

-The table below summarizes these points for the most commonly used cookware metals, and you can read the details in the sections below.
+This table summarizes these points for the most commonly used cookware metals (you can read the details in the sections below):